Last modified: January 3, 2022

 - We share information with third parties for advertising purposes as described below under “Cookies and Similar Technologies”.

-- We may share your personal information with third party service providers or data processors that help manage our business and deliver services, for example, IT service providers who help manage our IT and back office systems or administer our sites and services.
+- We may share your personal information with third party service providers or data processors that help provide analytics regarding the use of our products and services, manage our business or deliver services, for example, IT service providers who help manage our IT and back office systems or administer our sites and services.
 These third parties have agreed to confidentiality restrictions and have agreed to use any personal information we share with them, or which they collect on our behalf, solely for the purpose of providing the contracted service to us.

 - We may share information with government organizations and agencies, law enforcement and regulators, to comply with all applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies.